01Go for a Hike

 While date nights fall by the wayside as life gets busier, so does getting in touch with your creative side.
 When is the last time you painted, drew, or colored something?

 Introduce some playfulness into your life by getting your partner in on the fun.
 Buy an adult coloring book and pick an illustration to color.
 Have fun drawing cartoon versions of yourselves together.
 Pick one of your favorite pictures together and paint it.

 03Have a Picnic in the Park

 This is a tried-and-true romantic date idea that won’t cost you an arm and a leg.
 Make food at home and bring some snacks and beverages.
 Take a blanket or some chairs and go to your local park for lunch.
 Spend a few hours talking, enjoying the food, and people-watching.

 Has it been awhile since you and your partner discussed future goals and desires?
 While neglecting date nights is one thing, not having a clear direction on where the two of you are headed with another.

 Talk about it over some beer or wine and make a plan that gets you both on the same page again.
 In a time when everyone is too busy and their schedules are packed, it’s important to reconnect on a regular basis to make sure you and your partner are happy.

+If hiking isn’t your thing, taking a scenic drive can be the next best option.
 Scenic drives may differ with each season.
 Almost anything is scenic during autumn if you’re lucky enough to live in an area where the leaves change colors, and most highways near coasts are beautiful in the spring and summer.
 During the holidays, it can be fun to go for a drive to see houses lit up.

 Didn’t find anything especially scenic around you?
 Take a drive down memory lane instead.
 Go back the furthest you can.
 If you live in the same place where you started dating, you might have a long trip ahead of you.